ykonstant1/Synthesis/documentation.md

 ## 1.1.
 Overview

-Synthesis is a collection of zsh functions and patterns for creating user-defined functions designed to emulate a coding style based on functional composition.
-Its main goal is to provide a more composable workflow compared to raw zsh code; it trades conciseness for ease of extending and adapting code.
-At the same time, it leverages the ability of zsh to hold arbitrary data in its arrays safely and perform complicated data operations natively within its variables.
+Synthesis is a collection of zsh functions and primitives for enabling a map/filter/fold coding style.
+It is meant to be used alongside pure zsh code, as "inner pipelines" performing buffered filtering and transformation tasks in a more composable and linear style than raw shell code.

 The workflow starts with the ```synth``` command taking arbitrary data from standard input or generating its own data, which it then